-In the Enhancement Points section, click the button Generate RFC and select Parallel Processing -> Execute in Background.
+In the RFC Wrapper Generation screen, click the button Generate RFC and select Parallel Processing -> Execute on Remote System

 This will submit several background jobs in the source system which analyse each RFC-enabled function module and create a wrapper program for it.
 This can take an hour or more to run, so execute this step well in advance of the time at which you want to start your recording.